 When a judge gives written reasons for a decision in a court case, those reasons are recorded and are available to the public.
 Legal publishers select cases of significance to be reported and printed in law reports.
 Law reports are available to the public at law libraries and some public libraries.
-The general public can also find case reports on canlii.org.
+The general public can also find case reports and legislation on canlii.org.